2014-APR-17: Hearings held by 3-judge panel of the U.S. 10th Circuit Court of Appeals in theBishop v. Smith case:

 Chris Casteel of the Oklahoman comments:

-when the case is appealed to the U.S. Supreme Court.
+In the end the case was appealed to the U.S. Supreme Court.

 The following information sources were used to prepare and update the above